nashiradeer/hydrogen/README.md

 ## Donating

 Whether you are using a public instance or your own, please consider donating to support Hydrogen's development.
-You can donate thought Nashira Deer's [PayPal](https://www.paypal.com/donate/?business=QQGMTC3FQAJF6&no_recurring=0&item_name=Thanks+for+donating+for+me%2C+this+helps+me+a+lot+to+continue+developing+and+maintaining+my+projects.&currency_code=USD) or [GitHub Sponsor](https://github.com/sponsors/nashiradeer).
+You can donate through Nashira Deer's [PayPal](https://www.paypal.com/donate/?business=QQGMTC3FQAJF6&no_recurring=0&item_name=Thanks+for+donating+for+me%2C+this+helps+me+a+lot+to+continue+developing+and+maintaining+my+projects.&currency_code=USD) or [GitHub Sponsor](https://github.com/sponsors/nashiradeer).

 ## Official Public Instance

-If you are interested in a public instance of Hydrogen, you can add our official instance, hosted by [Nashira Deer](https://github.com/nashiradeer), to your Discord's server, [clicking here](https://discord.com/api/oauth2/authorize?client_id=1128087591179268116&permissions=275417975808&scope=bot+applications.commands).
+If you are interested in a public instance of Hydrogen, you can add our official instance, hosted by [Nashira Deer](https://github.com/nashiradeer), to your Discord server, by [clicking here](https://discord.com/api/oauth2/authorize?client_id=1128087591179268116&permissions=275417975808&scope=bot+applications.commands).

 ## Building/running